CaraMcAvinchey/purrfect-sitters/README.md

 <img width="916" alt="image" src="https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/31803c0c-3319-417d-96ed-75e5be05f128">

 ##### Services Page
-- The page is to summarises the services offered including name, time and price.
+- The page is to summarises the services offered including name, time and price with a call to action button.
 - There is an FAQ section for new or returning users to refer to if needed.
+Designed using Bootstrap accordian feature.

 <img width="566" alt="image" src="https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/b8dc6b4f-dc68-4052-95ac-d0222487f34a">